 Father Constantinos Parthenios (d.
 1803), a monk of Mount Sinai and a native of Corfu, was the first priest to officiate in the Greek Orthodox Church dedicated to The Transfiguration of Christ (Η Μεταμόρφωσις του Σωτήρος) on Mount Tabor, that was built in the year 1780 in a suburb known then as Dhee Calcutta, which was later renamed Amratollah.
-Father Constantinos Parthenios was charismatic orator and became very popular among the Christian communities in Kolkata.
+Father Constantinos Parthenios was a charismatic orator and became very popular among the Christian communities in Kolkata.

-The St. John’s Church is one of the first public buildings to be erected by the East India Company, after Kolkata became the effective capital of British India.
+The St. John’s Church is one of the first public buildings to be erected by the East India Company after Kolkata became the effective capital of British India.
 Inaugurated in 1787 it served as the Anglican Cathedral till 1847, when newly built St. Paul’s became the new cathedral.
-James Agg, of Bengal Engineers was the chief architect of the church which was modeled according to the St. Martin in the Fields Church in London.
+James Agg, of Bengal Engineers, was the chief architect of the church which was modeled according to the St. Martin in the Fields Church in London.

 Read also, “Three Centuries of Hellenic Presence in Bengal“, INDIKA 2005

 This post is also available in: Ελληνικα (Greek)